 My daughter LOVES to travel.
 She became a little traveler at the age of one, when we moved from the United States to Japan.
 I will say it was pretty scary for a first time mom, having to travel by plane with a one year old, and add in the mix of traveling to another country.
 Can make for a long, stressful flight.

 I wanted to make this move as easy as possible.
 All of our household goods were already in transit to Japan.
 We have three very large suitcases, a stroller, and car seat in tow.
 Four years later we did that move again from Japan to United States, with a lot less luggage in tow this time.
-We have traveled by automobile, plane, train, and shinkansen (bullet train) with our daughter.
+We have traveled by automobile, plane, train, and shinkansen (bullet train) with our daughter and learned along the way on how to make it super easy to travel with a toddler.

 I hope these tips will help new moms and dads with planning a trip to visit family in a neighboring State or taking an international flight.
 Of course each kid is different, so some may work wonderfully and others may not work the best for you family.
 What’s great about these tips, you can also tailor them to fit your family.
 As always, it is a learning experience when traveling with little ones.